The following is information about the pass/fail (ungraded) option.

 - admission to graduate programs and to professional schools of all types depends upon letter grades;

 Please read these pages carefully and confirm your eligibility to complete a course on an ungraded basis before submitting your request.

 - you are in good academic standing AND

-- Students must have completed a minimum of 24 credits towards an undergraduate degree; this includes credits awarded as transfer credit.
+- have completed a minimum of 24 credits towards an undergraduate degree (this includes credits awarded as transfer credit).

-- The pass/fail grading option cannot be chosen by a student for the following:
+The Pass/Fail grading option cannot be chosen for the following: